 - Medical director Dr. Douglas McGill is board certified in Physical Medicine and Rehabilitation with more than 20 years experience in working with stroke rehabilitation.

-- Our therapy staff members have advanced certification in Neuro-IFRAH, Neuro Developmental Theory (NDT) and as Neurological Clinical Specialists (NCS) as well as Certified Stroke Rehabilitation Specialists.
+- Our therapy staff members have advanced certification as Neurological Clinical Specialist (NCS), Certified Stroke Rehabilitation Specialists (CSRS), Certified Kinesio Tape Practitioner (CKTP), and Certified Driving Rehabilitation Specialist (CDRS)..

 Specialty Equipment and Resources

-- Lite Gait© and Maxi-Sky© to assist with body weight supported gait for retraining of brain pathways.
+- Lite Gait© and Maxi-Sky© to assist with body weight supported gait training.

-- Additional technology available includes: Bioness L300 Plus, Bioness H200 Wireless, Reo-Go, Dynavision.
+- Additional technology available includes: Bioness L300 Plus, Bioness H200 Wireless, Reo-Go, Dynavision, Interactive Metronome, and FES cycle.

 - Monthly stroke support group to assist all current and former RRH patients as well as the broader community who would like to attend.